RAFAY-AAMIR-GULL/GroccerApp-Data-Structures-and-Algorithm-project/README.md

 • **Queue**

-and many others unknowingly ☺ and pointers as well.
+and many others ☺ and pointers as well.

 A customer can see our products, can buy product and fill up the cart.
 Customer can edit